 We have entered into agreements with E-House with respect to various ongoing relationships between us.
-These include a master transaction agreement, an offshore transitional services agreement, an onshore transitional services agreement, a non-competition agreement and an onshore cooperation agreement.
+These include a master transaction agreement, an offshore transitional services agreement, an on-competition agreement and an onshore cooperation agreement.
 The following are summaries of these agreements.